This post is the introduction to a five part series about being a conscious consumer.

 A few of my favorite thrift stores in my neck of the woods are Savers, Goodwill, and The Salvation Army.
 But thrift stores vary greatly based on geography and there are some great ones in other local areas.

-However, as I mentioned to Erin through discussion on my post about my thrifted Boden dress, I think the biggest consideration when finding the right thrift store is the neighborhood and potential donors near the store.
+I think the biggest consideration when finding the right thrift store is the neighborhood and potential donors near the store.
 I believe there are two factors to consider about the community:

 What will they donate?